lucidspriter/SpriterPlusPlus/README.md

 Each flyweight instance minimizes cycles spent in random access and iteratating through containers using stored pointers and iterators wherever possible.

 ## Included example
-Sfml for display and sound playback
+Sfml for display and sound playback.

-TinyXml for loading
+Two examples for loading: TinyXml and PugiXml

 ## Supported Features
 Basic animations